mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/README.md

 ---
-description: A guide for Mattermost staff working anywhere
+description: A guide for Mattermost's distributed staff
 ---

 # Working at Mattermost